 Our favorite part of South Oleander Estates are the trees that hang over the residential streets.
 There is plenty of shade here which creates a feeling of seclusion, something that is hard to find in the middle of town.

 Our least favorite part of the neighborhood is a direct result of the surrounding developments.
 All the separate neighborhoods connect, and it is possible to get from one to the other, but the layout of the roads are very confusing.
 It is easy to get lost in the massive development.
 It’s not really an issue for homeowners who’ve learned the streets, but it will be an issue for their guests.
 They’ll have to turn on their GPS to find your home, and then turn it back on when they leave to find their way out.

-In 2020 a total of ten homes sold in the neighborhood with a median price of $603,000.
+So far, in 2022 a total of eight homes sold in the neighborhood with a median price of $709,500.
 South Oleander Estates is in the Alderman Elementary, Williston Middle, New Hanover High school district.